l2lee/Automotive-Supply-Chain-Analysis/README.md

 ### 1. Supply chain overview
 #### (a) Total Trading Volume Analysis
 The final output consists of the top 5 suppliers in each of the automotive component each year range based on the trading volume.
-Full data could be found in `groupby_supplier-group.csv`
+Full data could be found in `result/Supply-Chain-Overview/groupby_supplier-group.csv`

 #### (b) Key Supply Network Analysis
 The following is the example result of our analysis, which shows the top 3 suppliers in 'transmission_shaft' across different time frames: